basarat/demo-typestyle/06-classes/script.md

   );
 }
 ```
+* And when we run the application you can see that this bumped up font size customization gets applied.

-This works fine if the className is always provided.
+This app component works fine if the className property is always provided.
 However if you want to make this className property optional

 ```js
 const App = ({ className }: { className?: string }) => {